resource-watch/sql-compatibility-test/README.md

 The script will generate **one table row** per each feature in the `features.js` file.

-### providers.js
+### connectorTypes.js

-In the `providers.js` file, there's a list of the providers against which the test script will be run.
-Use it to modify the provider or dataset you want to test.
+In the `connectorTypes.js` file, there's a list of the providers against which the test script will be run.
+Use it to modify the connectorType or dataset you want to test.

-The script will generate **one table** per each provider in the `providers.js` file.
+The script will generate **one table** per each connectorType in the `connectorTypes.js` file.